 - Everything is less crowded!
 [Think Disney World attraction lines and the line to go in the Sistine Chapel.]

-Special Needs: Whether you child has special dietary, accessibility, or health needs, there are ways to prepare for trips to make them more seemless.
+Special Needs: Whether your child has special dietary, accessibility, or health needs, there are ways to prepare for trips to make them more seamless.

 - Suppliers that accommodate special needs– I know of two companies off the top of my head that are known for accommodating special needs.

-Get Help: If this seems like a lot to figure out, I barely touched to surface to be honest.
+Get Help: If this seems like a lot to figure out, I barely touched the surface, to be honest.
 But, this is my sweet spot.
 I am here to make your vacation with your kids as easy as possible.
-Reach out to me and I can figure all of this stuff out for you, so you don’t have to!
-I think of ALLLL the details so you don’t have to.
+Reach out to me, and I can figure all of this stuff out for you, so you don’t have to!
+I think of ALLLL the details, so you don’t have to.

 Stay tuned for how to prep and pack for your next trip with your kids.

 P.S.
 If you need help planning your next trip, start by filling out our trip planning form, and we’ll work together to create a trip that will bring you and your loved ones together in an unforgettable way.